peterdurham/code-boost/content/blog/javascript-array-methods/index.md

 // [1, 2]
 ```

 This method removes the last element of an array, and returns that element.
+Pop is the opposite of push()

-### shift
+### Shift

 ```javascript
 const numbers = [1, 2, 3]
 const firstNumber = numbers.shift()